d1nch8g/iso/README.md

 ## 📦 [Pack](https://fmnx.io/dev/pack) - git based package manager

 System provides package manager which main goal is to simplify process of package creation for developer and reuse power of git.
-This package manager has following features:
+Pack has following features:

 - Install and update packages from git repositories
 - Compatible with all arch-based distros